HwWobbe/Wip-Main/README.md

 ### these notes need to evolve more rapidly

+- the prospect of merging CurbSide's location functions MwsTech.Authentication functions is increasingly appealing
+  - XSqLite is a contender to the extent that Jeremy wants to move TW's infrastructure into that environment ultimately.

 - use https://github.com/Data-Integrity-Group/Wip/blob/main/README.md#TaRole
 - review the folder structure
   - ensure adequate notes re moving files into folders